wenchonglai/aA_Homework/WAD2/WAD2-Study-Notes.md

     bundle.js.map
     ```
   - _https://github.com/github/gitignore_
-- `webpack.config.js` - configuration file that sets up webpack options
+- `webpack.config.js` - configuration file that sets up webpack options.
+Do NOT reinvent the wheels every time!
+  - [CAVEAT]: **use a good template** or write a really good template and reuse
   - need to **create by hand**
     ```js
     var path = require('path');